force-h2020/force-bdss/doc/source/developer_guidelines.rst

       python -m ci coverage

-   Note: when performing this command locally, the final step will attempt to upload the report to TravisCI, which will fail unless an appropriate token is set.
-This is unnecessary to simply view the coverage report and can be ignored.
+   Note: when performing this command locally, the final step will attempt to upload the report to Codecov, which will fail unless an appropriate token is present.
+This is unnecessary to simply view the coverage report and can be safely ignored.

 Pull Request Review
 -------------------